oracle/bots-node-sdk/bin/CLI.md

 # CLI Developer Tools

-This SDK includes a CLI with developer-oriented productivity tools.
-Presently these tools are geared towards **Custom Component** development.
+This SDK includes a command-line intertace (CLI) to help you creating and packaging custom components and entity event handlers.

 ```text
 Usage: bots-node-sdk [options] <subcommand> [options]